jakobzhao/geog328/labs/lab01/readme.md

 2\.
 The repository should be named after `[github_username].github.io`.
 (5 POINTS)

 3\.
 The `GitHub pages` function of the repository should work properly.
-That said, your resume can be visited from `https://[github_username].github.io/resume` (5 POINTS);
+That said, your wiki page can be visited from `https://[github_username].github.io/wiki` (5 POINTS);

 4\.
-To hone your skills in Markdown syntax, the resume could be built upon the template that was shown in `Section 3.2`, but we still encourage you customize your resume.
-In terms of the format, your online resume should contain (15 POINTS):
+To hone your skills in Markdown syntax, the resume could be built upon the template that was shown in `Section 3.2`, but we still encourage you customize your wiki page.
+In terms of the format, your wiki page should contain (15 POINTS):

 * Different levels of headers;
-* A block quote;
+* Different font styles
 * Several url links;
 * One or several images; and
 * A list;

-5\.
-Create a website under this newly created repository.
-This website can be [an online resume](https://startbootstrap.com/themes/resume/), [a project webiste](https://startbootstrap.com/themes/creative/), [an administrator dashboard](https://startbootstrap.com/themes/sb-admin-2/) and so on.
-I encourage you use any bootstrap4 template on [Start Bootstrap](https://startbootstrap.com/), and further modify the webpage if needed.
-You are not expected to make a complicated websites of several pages, but at least, a website represents some idea you planned to work on.(15 POINTS)

 **Note:** Lab assignments are required to be submitted electronically to Canvas unless stated otherwise.
 Efforts will be made to have them graded and returned within one week after they are submitted.Lab assignments are expected to be completed by the due date. ***A late penalty of at least 10 percentage units will be taken off each day after the due date.*** If you have a genuine reason(known medical condition, a pile-up of due assignments on other courses, ROTC,athletics teams, job interview, religious obligations etc.) for being unable to complete work on time, then some flexibility is possible.
 However, if in my judgment you could reasonably have let me know beforehand that there would likely be a delay, and then a late penalty will still be imposed if I don't hear from you until after the deadline has passed.
 For unforeseeable problems,I can be more flexible.
 If there are ongoing medical, personal, or other issues that are likely to affect your work all semester, then please arrange to see me to discuss the situation.
 There will be NO make-up exams except for circumstances like those above.